manfredimiraula/remote-dataeng/README.md

 - There are few products with no StartDate.
 I'd be curious to know if this means if these products have never been sold or are prototype. i also notice that these products have a "None" status.
 Without additional context, I decide to keep these rows inside the normalized table, but flag them inside the error_logger table for further inspection.
 - I will probably create the answers to the final questions with and without these productsm just in case.
 I have the feeling that these products are either dismissed or not sold yet!
 - Plotting the StandardCost and the DealerPrice I notice consistency between the two.
 This makes sense, as I would expect that the DealerPrice is within range (but higher) than the product costs.
 It seems that this is the case, as the distribution seems shifted toward the right for the DealerPrice
 - I notice that ProductSubCategory can be nan.
-I wanted to use this
+However, without additional context, I decide to leave the Nan values.

 4. DimSalesTerritory